philippkueng/watney/README.md

 * List indentations are always 2 spaces.
 * Ordered Lists are always converted to `1. ` with a single space.
 * Between every change of HTML element there will be a newline. `<h1>H1</h1><h3>H3</h3> => # H1\n##H3`
+## License

+Copyright © 2016 Philipp Küng

+Distributed under the Eclipse Public License, the same as Clojure.